Explore your career path with Los Angeles School Police Department.

 Oral Interview/Writing Exercise

 Once an applicant successfully passes the written and physical agility test, they will be invited to an oral interview.
 The interview panel will consist of two sworn members of the Los Angeles School Police Department.
-The panel will ask a series of questions in regards to the applicants work experience, life experience, job preparation, judgment, stress tolerance, communication skills, and interpersonal skills.
+The panel will ask a series of questions with regards to the applicant's work experience, life experience, job preparation, judgment, stress tolerance, communication skills, and interpersonal skills.
 Applicants will also need to complete a short computer typed exercise.
-The purpose of this exercise is to get an understanding of the applicants writing ability and critical thinking skills.
+The purpose of this exercise is to get an understanding of the applicants' writing ability and critical thinking skills.